 - What might have happened if you did not identify a solution?

-- Did you explore other solutions prior to this that did not work out?
+- Did you explore other solutions before this that did not work out?
 If so, what happened?

-Exploring how the customer arrived at the decision to work with you helps to guide potential customers through their own decision-making processes.
+Exploring how the customer decided to work with you helps to guide potential customers through their own decision-making processes.
 Sample questions might include:

 - How did you hear about our product or service?